 Nothing replaces good old-school market research when you’re setting up a business.
-If you’re finding that, like most industries, a large percentage of potential customers are either researching your product or buying online, Google AdWords Keyword Tool can give great insight into your customer’s buying and search habits.
+If you’re finding that, like most industries, a large percentage of potential customers are either researching your product or buying online, Google Ads Keyword Tool can give great insight into your customer’s buying and search habits.

 1. Learn how much demand there is for your industry

-In the Google AdWords Keyword Tool, set your region, language and for desktop and laptops in the advanced tab.
+In the Google Ads Keyword Tool, set your region, language and for desktop and laptops in the advanced tab.
 Now click “exact” and “broad” in the left column and then enter the most generic term for your product.
 Exact match is the number of monthly searches for that exact phrase and is displayed in square brackets, broad match is the sum of all variations on that keyword – different grammatical forms, synonyms etc. Broad match will give you some idea of demand for the whole industry – so for example, if you were searching “baby clothes”, you have a potential 5400 searches per month on that exact keyword but there are 90,500 variations overall.
 This tells you it’s a big industry in Australia with a lot of demand.

 2. Learn where they search

 Now go back to advanced options and choose all mobile devices.
 This tells you there are an additional 1000 exact matches and 27100 broad matches.
 This means that overall, the majority of your shoppers do so from their PC or laptop but a sizable number of searches are also done on their Galaxy or iPhone.
 You can also specify only mobile devices with full web browsers and mobile WAP devices (some mobile phones).
 This tells you that they shop when they’re out and about and that it’s worthwhile making sure your site looks great on a mobile.
 It also tells you that QR Codes, an App or outdoor advertising could benefit you.
 Note that this doesn’t mean that they’re buying while out and about, they may only be shopping.
 It’s vital to find out which!

 3. Learn where they’re up to in the buying process